LiberTEM/LiberTEM/docs/source/app/strain.rst

 The algorithms are currently focused on the initial data extraction step, i.e. they work purely in pixels in frame coordinates and derive only parameters for each individual peak and for a 2D lattice in the detector reference frame.
 They don't try to index peaks in crystallographic indices of the sample or to derive a 3D orientation.
 However, they can extract relevant input data such as peak positions and intensities very efficiently for such subsequent processing steps.

 The algorithms are designed to be robust against intensity variations across a diffraction disk, between disks and between frames by calculating a correlation for each potential peak position, measuring the quality of each correlation and using the quality and position with subpixel refinement in a weighted least square optimization to derive the parameters for each frame.
-At the same time, the algorithms are optimized for efficiency and scalability so that they generate a full strain map on 32 GB of raw data within one or two minutes on a suitable workstation and scale on a cluster, making full use of LiberTEM's distributed processing capabilities.
+At the same time, the algorithms are optimized for efficiency and scalability so that they generate a full strain map on 32 GB of raw data within a few minutes on a suitable workstation and scale on a cluster, making full use of LiberTEM's distributed processing capabilities.

 Relevant input parameters are